 Depending on a country, you can find from just 5 to over 1000 CFDs on shares available.
 If you are interested in Portuguese stocks, for example, you could access the trading of some 6 major corporations, but if you are interested in the US – the possibilities are just limitless as you can trade nearly any stock from this country.

-Plus500 Other Markets
+Plus500 CFD on Other Markets

 If you are interested in trading global economies, Plus500 lets you trade 21 different indices, which are mostly European, but them major ones like Nikkei, ASX, Nasdaq, Hong Kong and others are available.